 I’m obviously not an expert on this, but here are the best points from different sources.

 First of all, if you want to get a really good, high-level vibe on a policy proposal or other national political controversy, “The Argument”is a really great podcast.
-It’s concise, extremely civil with a smart, thoughtful panel with a diverse point of view.
+It’s concise, extremely civil, a smart, thoughtful panel, and a diverse point of view.
 Their latest is on the Green New Deal and I recommend listening to it for a basic overview.

-As far as practicality, Goldberg believes it has just as good of a shot at getting passed than the more centrist ideas proposed to fight global warming, most notably the carbon tax.
+As far as practicality, Goldberg believes it has just as good of a shot at getting passed as the more centrist ideas proposed to fight global warming, most notably the carbon tax.
 Imposing a broad tax in order to make carbon consumption more expensive is obviously going to be politically more difficult than simply spending money on green infrastructure.
 It’s a long shot but everything is in these hyper-partisan times.
-And spending money, verses cutting money or raising taxes is an easier political pill to swallow.
+And spending money, verses spending cuts or raising taxes is an easier political pill to swallow.

 One way to look at this proposal is within the context of how most liberals view global warming.
 If you see it as a slow-moving global disaster that will likely impose catastrophic costs on the global economy on the order of our previous centuries’ global wars, then re-orienting our economy along those lines seems imminently reasonable.